• Skip to primary navigation

 The main part of the email is the BIG box.
 Ask students to address the person they are writing to: Dear Mrs. Ninja

 Then students should explain why they are writing.
-Being specific will get a better answer than “It doesn’t work.”
+Being specific about the reason will get a better answer than “It doesn’t work.”
 When students are writing, ask them to think about what would happen if someone else read the email.
 Would they know what the problem is?
 Would they understand why you are sending an email?

 How to Attach a File